amosjyng/yang/yin.md

 );
 ```

-Unlike the markers for data and attribute logic, the root node marker does not get inherited because, well, the children of the root node won't really be the root node anymore.
+Unlike the markers for data and attribute logic, the root and root archetype node markers do not get inherited because, well, the children of the root node won't really be the root node anymore.

 ```rust
 aa(root_analogue).mark_nonhereditary_attr();